apache/paimon/docs/content/concepts/primary-key-table.md

 3. Composite pattern: for example, "second-to-micro,row-kind-flag", first, add the micro to the second, and then pad the row kind flag.

+## Row Kind Field

+By default, the primary key table determines the row kind according to the input row.
+You can also define the `'rowkind.field'` to use a field to extract row kind.

+The valid row kind string should be `'+I'`, `'-U'`, `'+U'` or `'-D'`.